Egyptian media's vigorous emergency debate

 An editorial in Al-Gomhuriya said all political forces must change their objectives to meet the people's demands for honest government.

 The opposition press, on the other hand, firmly blamed the government.
 Wajdi Zeinaddin of the Al-Wafd nationalist daily urged the Muslim Brotherhood to step down.
 "The departure of this group from power has become a necessity in response to the demands of the Egyptian masses and after this devastation on the ground.
 Victims keep falling, killing has become the norm, and crimes are committed as everybody looks on."

 Ala Oreibi of Al-Wafd warned the Brotherhood that winning an election was no guarantee of staying in power.
-"Do not think that Morsi's rise to the presidency through the ballot box immunises him from being ousted; President Mubarak was ousted before he could complete the only presidential term during which he ruled through the ballot box."'Waste of time'
+"Do not think that Morsi's rise to the presidency through the ballot box immunises him from being ousted; President Mubarak was ousted before he could complete the only presidential term during which he ruled through the ballot box."

 On Facebook, the Muslim Brotherhood's Freedom and Justice Party page carried posts supporting President Morsi.
 Najih Ibrahim, a leading member of the Al-Gamaa al-Islamiya former armed group, commented: "Morsi's decisions will save the blood that others did not care about."

 Mohamed ElBaradei, a leader of the National Salvation Front, dismissed Mr Morsi's invitation for dialogue in a tweet: "Without the president taking responsibility for the bloody incidents, promising to form a national salvation government and a balanced committee to amend the constitution, dialogue will just be a waste of time".